mootools/mootools-core/Docs/Core/Core.md

 ### Notes:

-This method is equivalent to *$type* from MooTools 1.2.
+This method is equivalent to *$type* from MooTools 1.2, with the exception that undefined and null values now return 'null' as a string, instead of false.